ONLYOFFICE/plugin-doc2md/README.md

 ## Overview

-Convert your formatted document to markdown or HTML.
+Convert your formatted document to Markdown or HTML.

 The plugin uses (Docs to Markdown)[https://github.com/evbacher/gd2md-html] add-on.